 Portability and availability are key traits that make propane the fuel of choice for many temporary construction heat applications, says Chris Smith, marketing manager for heating system manufacturer L.B.
 White.
 He estimates that 80 percent of construction projects with temporary heat are fueled by propane.

 Temporary heaters themselves have come a long way from the days of mushroom-style pot heaters, which had the potential to spew unhealthy carbon monoxide throughout a building.
 Today’s heaters run much more efficiently, using technology such as electronic modulating burner controls and remote space thermostats to automatically adjust gas flow.
-They can draw clean, outside air for heat.
-And they are available for seasonal rental.
+They can draw clean, outside air for heat and are also available for seasonal rental.

 Temp-Air’s THP series direct-fired make-up air heaters feature electronic modulating burner control and ventilation systems.